-Also, make sure to check out my unboxing the Cricut Maker post where I go over all that it can do.
+Also, you can check out my unboxing the Cricut Maker post where I go over all that it can do.

 Extras in Cricut Design Space

-All of the images available with a Cricut Access subscription has the little green A tab on the left side of the image.
+All of the images available with a Cricut Access subscription have a little green A tab on the left side of the image.

 I wish they had access back when I started, I would have saved a ton of money!
 I started with the machines that needed cartridges and the cartridges ranged anywhere from $15-50 each and I had over 40 cartridges…$$$$!

 3. Cricut Community Projects –These are projects already designed and ready to make by anyone.
+They include Cricut projects using all the different Cricut Maker blades to get you inspired on things you can make using the knife blade, fine point blade, debossing tip, rotary blade, engraving tip, score tip, and more!
 I have a few projects on my Cricut community page.

 Some of these projects will be part of Cricut Access subscription and others will show you how much it would be to make.
 If you design a project using Cricut Access images and fonts, make sure to share your beautiful work with other crafters!

 4. Cricut Design Space App – Did you know there is a Cricut app??
 You can download and work with Cricut Design Space from an Apple or Android device.
-A lot of people prefer to use their Ipad or tablet to design and then connect with a Cricut cutting machine.
+A lot of people prefer to use their mobile devices, Ipad, or tablet to design and then connect with a Cricut cutting machine.

 How to Use Cricut Design Space